World Map

 Deadlock detection

 Thread Deadlocks are a possibility in any multi-threaded Java application.
-They can be very difficult to fix and near impossible to reproduce in most real-world applications.
-This is because of the fact that the more threads in use, the more likely it is for a dead lock to take place.
-A developer can have a very difficult time tracking down not only where the dead lock took place, but combination of events lead up to it.
+They can be very difficult to fix and nearly impossible to reproduce in most real-world applications.
+This is because of the fact that the more threads in use, the more likely it is for a deadlock to take place.
+A developer can have a very difficult time tracking down not only where the dead lock took place, but also the combination of events that lead up to it.

 Automatic JVM freeze detection